 Dr. Simpson is also very passionate about feline pain management.
 She has been involved in many studies on feline osteoarthritis with the Integrated Pain Management Service at NCSU and has coauthored several papers.
 Dr. Simpson also made significant authorship contributions to the AAHA Pain Management Guidelines that will be released later this year.

 Dr. Simpson is married to Dr. Mat Gerard, a large animal surgeon and anatomy instructor at NCSU College of Veterinary Medicine.
 They have two elderly cats and two feral outside cats that are part of the family.
 In her spare time, she enjoys traveling, sailing, and cooking!!!

 Dr. Kim Camacho

 Dr. Kim Camacho grew up in Hillsborough, N.C. and is proud to call herself a native North Carolinian.
 She attended Texas A & M University for her undergraduate degree in marine biology, then returned to the state and graduated in 1993 from NCSU College of Veterinary Medicine.
-She worked full time in small animal practice until 2001 .
-She has worked part-time for the Morrisville Cat Hospital since 2006.
-Her areas of interest are preventative medicine and helping meet the needs of cats as they age.
+She has worked in small animal practice, in a veterinary rehabilitation practice, and as a relief veterinarian.
+She has worked for the Morrisville Cat Hospital since 2006.
+Her areas of interest are preventative medicine, pain management, hospice care and meeting the changing needs of cats as they age.
 She is married to Dr. Mark Camacho, a veterinary epidemiologist.
-They have 3 children (which is why she only works part-time!)
-Carson, Dallas and Race.
-The other babies at home are 2 cats, Cowboy ( pictured) and McTavish, a dog named Spud and Atlantis, a beta fish.
-She loves the beach, going to the movies, working in the yard, and has recently taken up tennis.
+They have 3 children, one dog and two cats.
+She loves warm weather, the beach, movies and high intensity interval training.
+She is also involved with ministry at her church.